Apple System Design Interview: What the Bar Tests at Each Level

 What the Apple System Design Interview Actually Tests

-Most engineers get one system design session at ICT3 and ICT4, about 45 minutes.
-ICT5 candidates on some teams go through two separate sessions.
-The question is almost always domain-driven.
-If you are interviewing for a role on the WebKit team, expect a question about browser rendering pipelines.
-On the Siri side, expect something about on-device inference at scale.
-On a platform team, expect a data pipeline or sync problem.
+Most engineers get one 45-minute system design session at ICT3 and ICT4.
+ICT5 candidates on some teams go through two.
+The question is almost always domain-driven: WebKit asks about browser rendering pipelines, Siri asks about on-device inference at scale, a platform team asks about a data pipeline or sync problem.

 You will rarely get a pure cloud infrastructure question the way you might at Google.
-Apple interviewers want to see that you can reason about systems under device constraints: offline behavior, battery life, and privacy alongside throughput and latency.
+Apple interviewers want to see device constraints, offline behavior, and privacy reasoned about alongside throughput and latency.
+The interviewing.io Apple guide notes that reliability is what Apple interviewers want to hear in system design: failure modes, what your sync layer does on a partial write.
+If you do not raise it, they will, and they will note the gap.

 The first instinct is to draw boxes and label them.
-At Apple, the better first move is to ask questions that would never come up at Google: what is the privacy model?
+The better first move is to ask questions that would never come up at Google: what is the privacy model?
 What does the system do when the device has been offline for three days?

 Privacy Is Architecture, Not a Checkbox

-At Google, you might mention HTTPS and access control near the end.
-At Apple, privacy and data isolation are expected factors in every layer of the design from the start.
-Not as a section.
-Not as a footnote.
-As a constraint that shapes your API, your data model, and your failure modes from minute one.
+At Google, you might mention HTTPS near the end.
+At Apple, privacy is a constraint that shapes your API, your data model, and your failure modes from minute one.
+Not as a section, not as a footnote.

-When you design a sync system, the interviewer wants to know what the server can and cannot see.
-When you design a notification system, they want to know what metadata is retained and for how long.
-When you touch health or location data, they want to know how you isolate user data, who can access it under what conditions, and what your threat model looks like.
+For a sync system, the interviewer wants to know what the server can and cannot see.
+For notifications, what metadata is retained and for how long.
+For health or location data, how you isolate user data and what your threat model looks like.

 Device Constraints Are First-Class Concerns

 At Meta or Google, the assumption is that your service runs in a data center with fast network, large disk, and essentially unlimited memory.
-At Apple, a significant portion of the system lives on a phone with 6 GB of RAM, limited battery, variable connectivity, and a user who does not want a background process running at 3am.
+At Apple, a significant portion of the system lives on a phone where the OS gets to say no.

 In most system design interviews, the client is a thin box that makes requests.
 At Apple, the client is an intelligent node that can compute, cache, store, and decide independently.
 Design accordingly.